 MGT.
 460 Dr. Goll, Prof. Hewitt, Staff Organization Theory 3 credits (Prerequisites: Mgt.
 351) Study of the forces both within and outside the organization that determine the structure and processes of an organization.
-Topics to be covered will include technology and size influences, conflict, boundary roles, matrix structure, political factors and sociotechnical systems
+Topics to be covered will include technology and size influences, conflict, boundary roles, matrix structure, political factors and sociotechnical systems.

-MGT.
-461 Drs.
-Brumagin, Tischler Management of Administrative 3 credits Processes and Change
+Management of Administrative Processes and Change